Avast Free Antivirus additional protections

 Then clear the Enabled check box for Avast Online Security and Avast SafePrice extensions.

 In Mozilla Firefox, click the Open menu button (the three bars on top right) and select Add-ons.

 Open Extensions tab from the left and click Disable button for Avast Online Security.

 Then click Restart now.

-Avast Browser Cleanup is a godsend for those who have been struggling with browser toolbars and plugins/addons that do not want to uninstall properly, or come back alive from nowhere.
+Avast Browser Cleanup is a godsend for those who have been struggling with browser toolbars and plugins/addons that do not want to uninstall properly, change your browser home/start page or search provider without asking, or come back alive from nowhere.
 Browser Cleanup uses reputation services to determine which toolbars and addons cause trouble or are malicious.

 First, open Avast user interface by clicking its icon in Taskbar Notification Area (aka System Tray).